NCEA Level 1 Fashion Design Technology

 The course will also focus on the global impact of fashion choices.
 Students will examine the fashion industry's effects on the natural world and learn to design and create sustainable clothing.
 By gaining knowledge in sustainability and problem-solving skills, students will be equipped with transferable abilities applicable to various learning areas.
 In addition to fabric, students will have the opportunity to work with diverse materials like wool fiber, wool yarn, tī kouka (cabbage tree), and harakeke (flax).
 Through hands-on experiences with these materials, students will further their understanding of sustainability concepts and explore tikanga practices for harvesting, preparing, working with, and disposing of them.

-To enhance the educational experience of the students, a series of field trips will be organized, providing them with valuable knowledge about the historical aspects of fashion design as well as potential career opportunities within the Fashion Industry.
+To enhance the educational experience of the students, students have an opportunity to participate in field trips, providing them with valuable knowledge about the historical aspects of fashion design as well as potential career opportunities within the Fashion Industry.
 These carefully curated excursions will encompass visits to prominent establishments such as The Spinners and Weavers Guild, the iD Dunedin Fashion Show, and a school trip to the fashion capital of the world, Paris.
 The objective of these field trips is to immerse students in the rich heritage of fashion design, allowing them to observe and learn firsthand from renowned industry professionals.

 Up to 16 credits are available from a selection of Achievement Standards.